-Finally, I was just thinking, “Fuck, this is really happening.”
+Finally, I was just thinking, “Gosh, this is really happening.”

 Then, the alarms stopped.
 A very pleasant female Australian accent came over the PA and announced that everything was alright, and there was nothing wrong with the plane and the masks had malfunctioned.
 I remember taking off my mask and thinking, “Are you kidding me?”
 But I was obviously very relieved.
 Also, now that I even think about it, was oxygen even flowing?